 The Health Education & Awareness Team (HEAT) is a group of students trained by the health educators at Schiffert Health Center to deliver fun, interactive, and educational health and wellness programs to student groups and residential halls throughout the campus community.

 HEAT’s mission is to develop an effective peer network within the campus environment that promotes, supports, and encourages healthy living for all students.
 The program seeks to make students more aware of the consequences of unhealthy behaviors by providing educational life-skills training with the most up-to-date information about healthy life-style choices.

 HEAT members do public health outreach events and workshops about safer sexual behaviors, contraception, healthy eating choices, sleep, skin cancer prevention, tobacco-use prevention, cold and flu awareness, among others.
 All of our events address issues that will make the campus community healthier, safer, and more enjoyable.
 We also sponsor events like the Tobacco-Free Hokies T-Shirt Campaign and Wrap that Package Week.

 HEAT is a student development program sponsored by Schiffert Health Center and is registered through the Leadership and Student Organization Program as a University Student Life Program.

-Students in the HEAT program gain life skills in leadership, responsibility, organization, and networking.
+Students in the HEAT (Health Education & Awareness Team) program gain life skills in leadership, responsibility, organization, and networking.
 HEAT members are motivated by personal experience and the desire to improve lifestyles for themselves and their peers.
 They become more knowledgeable about public health issues and develop self-confidence, public speaking skills, group facilitation, and communication skills.
 HEAT members also learn and practice effective problem solving, decision making, and program planning skills.
 They learn the importance of sharing ideas and learning from others.
 Although HEAT members are not paid, they receive valuable training and experience from participation.